qcif-training/StatisticalComparisonsUsingR/_episodes/03-Correlation.md

 > ## Challenge 2
 >
 > As well as height and weight, the gallstones dataset contains a number of
-> other continuous variables, including include age and BMI.
-Plot any two of
+> other continuous variables, including age and BMI.
+Plot any two of these to
-> these to see if they show signs of correlation
+> see if they show signs of correlation
 > > ## Solution to challenge 2
 > >
 > > Using Weight and BMI as an example: